fabianmartins/alienattack.workshop/README.md

     4. For Description enter, **WebSocket for Alien Attack**.
     5. Click **Create API**
 3. Navigate to the **Routes** page.
-4. Follow the instructions below for each Route below.
+4. Follow the instructions below for each Route.
 <details> <summary>Instructions for setting up the Connect Route </summary>

 1. Click on the **$connect** route.
 1. Make sure **Lambda Function** is pressed for **Integration Type**
 2. Make sure **Lambda Proxy Integration** is clicked.
 3. Enter `<envName>WebSocketConnect` for **Lambda Function**
-4. For Execution Role enter the ARN for the IAM Role `<envName>API`.
+4. For Execution Role enter the ARN for the IAM Role `<envName>API` (See instructions below)
 <details><summary>Instructions to find the IAM Role</summary>

 1. Navigate to the IAM dashboard <a href="https://console.aws.amazon.com/iam" target="_blank">here</a>.
 2. Click on the **Roles** sidebard on the left side of the window.
 3. Search through the Roles to find the `<envName>API` Role.
 4. Click on the Role, then copy the **Role ARN**
+5. *Note: You will need this role for the other two roles; it will be beneficial to copy this ARN to a local clipboard*
 </details>

 5. Click **Default Timeout**